jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_2_Lending_Risk_Ensemble_Learner_Walkthrough.md

 df.drop('next_pymnt_d', axis=1, inplace=True)           # next payment date is meaningless.
 </code></pre>

+#### Part 2: Label Encoding

-Second, make a list of all columns with non-numeric values that will need to be transformed.
+Second, make a list of all columns with non-numeric values that will need to be transformed with a `LabelEncoder()`.
 <pre><code>target_cols = ['home_ownership', 'verification_status', 'pymnt_plan', 'hardship_flag', 'debt_settlement_flag']
 </code></pre>

-Third, create a `LabelEncoder()` object
+Create a `LabelEncoder()` object
 <pre><code>from sklearn.preprocessing import LabelEncoder
 label_encoder = LabelEncoder()
 </code></pre>

-Fourth, loop through the list of target columns, fit the LabelEncoder with the column, and then transform the value to numeric.
+Loop through the list of target columns, fit the LabelEncoder with the column, and then transform the value to numeric.
 <pre><code>
 for col in target_cols: